jvanirsel/sailboat/README.md

 module load python/3.11.7-gcc-8.5.0-wfpoppf
 ```
 These modules will load for every login Bash instance (`bash --login`).
-They use the older GCC version (8.5.0) as this is the version that includes the lapack module.
+They use the older GCC version (8.5.0) as this is the version that includes the LAPACK module.
 If your terminal does not start a login shell (default in VS Code), or if you want to avoid logging out and back in, run
 ```sh
 source ~/.bash_profile